MatijaPojatar/Tokenscope/README.md

   (base system context, conversation, docs read, code read, search results, tool output, assistant output).
 - **Per-action cost** — every Read / Grep / Glob / Edit / agent call with the
-  tokens it added to context, grouped by prompt.
+  tokens it added to context, its timestamp, and its execution duration, grouped by prompt into collapsible turns.
+- **Base context** — what every session pays at start, itemized: CLAUDE.md and the files it `@`-imports (followed recursively from disk), rules, MEMORY.md, and the system-prompt remainder — plus a second group for context the harness injects during the session (hook output, re-injected edited files, skill listings, reminders), measured from usage.
+Every row expands to sizes, dates, injection counts, and observed-use signals.
+- **Optimize** — suggestions computed from actual token spend, seven kinds: expensive search patterns (→ document the concept), files re-read many times (→ summarize or split), fat docs (→ split), heavy harness injections (→ trim hook output), always-loaded base files (→ move out of `@`-imports), cache re-writes after idle gaps, and repeated commands (→ package as a skill or hook).
+Clicking a finding highlights its calls in the timeline, and clicking a flagged call focuses its finding.
-- **Docs leaderboard** — which `.md` files (including auto-injected CLAUDE.md) were read, how often, and what they cost — so you can see whether Claude finds the right docs and what that search costs.
+- **Docs leaderboard** — which `.md` files (project `.claude\` docs and auto-injected CLAUDE.md included) were read, how often, and what they cost.
+Each doc expands to every individual use — time, tokens, and the prompt or agent it served — with click-to-jump into the timeline.
+Base files with no observed use are flagged separately.
 - **Agents** — subagents spawned by a session, each with its own context
-  window: tokens used, calls made, docs read (their docs reads join the leaderboard, marked `A`).
+  window: model, runtime, tokens, and the full list of its tool calls with per-call costs.
+Agent docs reads join the leaderboard, marked `A`.
-- **Docs across sessions** — the `docs` button shows every doc read by any session or agent in the loaded window: reads, tokens, session count.
-The fastest way to spot docs that never get read.
+- **Docs across sessions** — the `docs` button aggregates every doc read by any session or agent in the loaded window, plus a "loaded every session · never read or edited" section: the strongest observable dead-weight signal for `@`-imported docs.
 - **Cost & rate limits** — session USD cost and account rate-limit fill, fed by the statusline integration below.